Geniedijk: the green connection of Vijfhuizen, Hoofddorp & Aalsmeer

 Forts along the Geniedijk

 The Geniedijk takes you past three historic forts.
 The dike starts at the Fort of Vijfhuizen on the Cruquiusdijk.
-And continues to the Fort near Hoofddorp to where the Geniedijk ends, at the Fort near Aalsmeer on the Aalsmouderdijk.
-The lesser-known Fort de Liede and Fort bij Heemstede can also be found in Haarlemmermeer.
-These are part of a predecessor of the Defense Line of Amsterdam, the Posten van Krayenhoff.
+And continues to the Fort near Hoofddorp to where the Geniedijk ends, at the Fort at Aalsmeer on the Aalsmeerderdijk.
+Also the lesser known Fort de Liede and Fort near Heemstede found in Haarlemmermeer.
+These are part of a precursor of the Defence Line of Amsterdam, the Posten van Krayenhoff.

 Green backbone as a cycle route